vertyco/vrt-cogs/bankevents/README.md

 - red_economy_payday_claim

 Here are the implementations you can use in your cogs that will work when this cog is loaded:
+All payload objects have a `to_dict` and `to_json` method that will serialize the payload object into a dictionary or JSON string respectively.

 ```python
 @commands.Cog.listener()